This television has been discontinued.

 Out of stock

 2456 : 1

 As with most Samsung TVs, the F6300 has great blacks.
 It is a good choice for watching TV at night or in a dark room.

-It has a slightly better uniformity than the average LED TV.
+It has slightly better uniformity than the average LED TV.

-There is very little amount of blur on the F6300.
+There is very little blur on the F6300.
 It is also equipped with motion interpolation and 24p playback, which is useful for movies.

 1 Component In